-James took Madeleine’s hand and they ran downstairs where the Chevalier and Madame d’Aubrey were standing and chatting with guests.
-The Chevalier politely turned around to speak with them while Madame looked annoyed.
+James took Madeleine’s hand and they ran downstairs where the Baron and Baronne d’Aubrey were standing and chatting with guests.
+The Baron politely turned around to speak with them while Baronne looked annoyed.

 “Monsieur, Madame,” James said to them in French, “I’d like to speak to you about something important.”

-“Yes, Monsieur Beaumont,” The Chevalier had answered, “Please tell us.”
+“Yes, Monsieur Beaumont,” The Baronne had answered, “Please tell us.”